unahouExosite/docs/murano/tutorials/user-service.md

 User.createUserData(updating_data) -- We store value by creating since 'number_of_vacancy' is not existing in storage of User_Parking_Area.
 ```

-When permitted user accesses *"GET  query/1/availableSpace"*, we can return the number.
+When permitted user accesses *'GET  query/1/availableSpace'*, we can return the number.
 ```lua
 -- Get number of vanacy of User_Parking_Area local parameters = {